 So even though the Fusion Studio is a great piece of software with many useful features, the resulting file types are not for the fainthearted and results in a more complicated workflow than I’ve experience with other 360 cameras.back to menu ↑

 The GoPro Fusion has so much potential; it can create stunning 360 video, the overcapture feature is awesome and its water resistance and stabilization seal the deal.
 While the Fusion can definitely shoot the best 360 video of any sub $1000 camera, it can be a painful journey.
 There are so many small issues that make using the Fusion frustrating at best and impossible at worst.
-I could forgive these issues if this was a cheaper camera, but it’s not.
-As of now it’s the second most expensive consumer 360 camera and it’s already been out for 6 months, so these issues should have been addressed by now.
+Thankfully many of these issues are being dealt with and in 2019 the camera is much more stable.
+Even better is the heavy discount which makes the Fusion under $600.

 If you can work through the software bugs and the long workflow, then you’ll be rewarded with near professional quality 360 video.
 I wouldn’t recommend this as anyone’s first 360 camera, but for those looking to upgrade or even enter the professional realm, the GoPro Fusion the best, but imperfect, camera for you.